sunnymui/iframe-focus-tracker/README.md

 }, {
   selector: '.airtable-embed',
   handler: ga_assist_event_handler
+}, {
+... etc more
 }];

 elements.forEach((current, i) => {
-  // wait for iframe to load before tracking const iframe = document.querySelector(current.selector);
+  const iframe = document.querySelector(current.selector);
-  iframe.addEventListener('load', ()=>{
-      // in case they interact with the blank iframe box before it loads, only want to track if they actually see the form and interact window.focus();
   ift.track(current.selector, current.handler, true);
 });
-});
 ```

 ## Caveats

-*This only tracks each time focus changes from the window to the iframe, so it can't detect anything about what you are clicking on inside the iframe, just that the iframe is being interacted with*
+*This only tracks each time focus changes from the window to the iframe, so it can't detect anything about what you are clicking on inside the iframe, just that the iframe itself has been interacted with*

+#### Form + Other Embeds on the Same Page

+If you have a iframe form embed and a simple iframe button embed, clicking on the form iframe then clicking directly on the button iframe right after won't register the interaction with the button.
+You have to manually click back in the window before interactions with other iframes will be tracked.

+This is because the `form: true` option disables automatic window refocusing after a click in an iframe element so users are able to type things into the form.
+Remember, this tracker only detects when focus changes from the window, so if you click from one iframe to another iframe, you will never have a focus change from the window.

 ## How it Works

 This checks if the `window` object has focus.
 If it loses focus, that means the user has shifted focus to an iframe element.
 Every time you move from window -> iframe, it'll track the event.
 Different iframes are differentiated by comparing the current active element to cached versions.
-When focus is moved to an iframe, a setTimeout call with a window focusing callback will be set so focus will be reset at the end of current JS execution and subsequent clicks--either on the same iframe or other iframes--will be tracked.
+When focus is moved to an iframe, a `setTimeout` call with a window focusing callback will be set so focus will be reset at the end of current JS execution and subsequent clicks--either on the same iframe or other iframes--will be tracked.

 Based on this answer https://stackoverflow.com/a/50864085.